cfpb/design-system/docs/pages/text-inputs.md

           #### Disabled
           - Background: Gray 10 (#e7e8e9)
         variation_name: Single-line text inputs
-        variation_description:
-          Use to input single lines of text, for example email addresses, names, or search queries.
+        variation_description: Use to input single lines of text, for example email addresses, names, or search queries.
 The length of the input field should be proportional to the expected user input, so that the user can see what they've typed without having to scroll to reveal hidden content.
 See the guidelines section below for more information.
-      - variation_name: Multi-line textarea inputs
+      - variation_name: Multi-line text area inputs
-        variation_description:
-          Use for long-form answers that are more than a single word or two.
+        variation_description: Use for long-form answers that are more than a single word or two.
 Make sure the input size is big enough that the user can see what they've typed without having to scroll to reveal hidden content, and small enough that the user doesn't have  to navigate the